François Henri de la Motte

-What sealed de la Motte's fate was the damning testimony of a former accomplice, Henry Lutterloh, who was the chief prosecution witness.
-Having been found guilty by the jury, the terrible sentence pronounced by the judge was that the prisoner be hanged, drawn and quartered.
+What sealed de la Motte's fate was the testimony of a former accomplice, Henry Lutterloh, who was the chief witness for the prosecution.
+Having been found guilty by the jury, the sentence was hanging, drawing and quartering.
 In fact de la Motte was spared some of the gruesome refinements — after hanging for nearly an hour, he was taken down and his heart cut out and burned, but he was not quartered, nor subjected to the refinements visited on David Tyrie, a Scottish spy, the following year.
-(Tyrie (whose trial was at Winchester) was also found guilty of sending naval intelligence to the French.
-He was hanged for 22 minutes, following which he was beheaded and his heart cut out and burned.
-He was then emasculated, quartered, and his body parts put into a coffin and buried in the pebbles at the seaside.)
+Tyrie, whose trial was at Winchester, was also found guilty of sending naval intelligence to the French.
+He was hanged for twenty-two minutes, and then beheaded and had his heart removed and burnt.
+He was emasculated, quartered, and had his body parts put into a coffin and buried in the pebbles at the beach.

 Public executions were considered a spectator sport in the eighteenth century, and when individuals of high rank were involved the attraction was irresistible.
 It was not just the lower orders who turned up to witness these occasions (see the diaries of George Selwyn).
-A crowd of more than 80,000 people witnessed de la Motte's execution at Tyburn.
-On this occasion people from all walks of life turned up to witness the edifying prospect of a handsome gentleman of rank, elegantly dressed, and in the prime of life, being ceremoniously butchered in public — "pour décourager les autres", French for "to discourage others".
+A crowd of more than eighty thousand people witnessed de la Motte's execution at Tyburn.